General Information and description

 Bears roam forests and are the most social of all mammals.
 They enjoy living in solitude.
 These creatures are highly adaptive and will change their behaviors to fit in with environmental changes.
 They thrive near human settlements, where they scavenge garbage cans at night.
 They get easily attracted by the smell of processed or cooked meats, stored honey or livestock feed.
 In the wild, they live in caves or burrows, and are known to go into extended sleep or hibernation during the winter months.

 Method of kill

 Bears are generally omnivorous.
 Their greatest predatory edge is their heightened sense of smell, which guides them to their prey.
-These powerful olfactory senses are believed to be more powerful that those of dogs or any other mammal.
-Unlike most predators (like raccoons, crows, rats, foxes, opossums, and cats) who will lie in wait until no one is around to strike, bears attack and break through your defences — especially when faced with food he enjoys.
+These powerful olfactory senses are believed to be more powerful than those of dogs or any other mammal.
+Unlike most predators (like raccoons, crows, rats, foxes, opossums, and cats) who will lie in wait until no one is around to strike, bears attack and break through your defenses — especially when faced with food he enjoys.
 These animals can easily destroy picket fences and small wood sheds just to get to your chicken feeds.
 Along the way, they will eat as many panicking chickens as they can as they tear through the coop using their sharp claws.

 Prevention & Treatment